-As part of the Living Observatory initiative, researchers at the Media Lab's Responsive Environments Group are developing sensor networks that document ecological processes and allow people to experience the data at different spatial and temporal scales.
-Small, distributed sensor devices capture climate and other environmental data, while others stream audio from high in the trees and underwater.
-Visit at any time from dawn till dusk and again after midnight, and check the weather report below for highlights; if you're lucky you might just catch an April storm, a flock of birds, or an army of frogs.
+Several projects are currently underway and researchers of many disciplines are investigating what changes can be observed to quantify the benefits and limitations of cranberry bog restoration.
+One such project is being carried out by researchers at the MIT Media Lab's Responsive Environments Group.
+They have developed and implemented a sensor network that documents ecological processes and allows people to experience the data at different spatial and temporal scales.
+Small, distributed, low-power sensor devices capture climate, soil, water, and other environmental data, while others stream audio from high in the trees and underwater.
+Visit any time from dawn till dusk and again after midnight; if you're lucky you might just catch an April storm, a flock of birds, or an army of frogs.

 Many current projects in the group are making use of the Tidmarsh site and the data.
 The flagship project is a cross-reality sensor data browser constructed using the Unity game engine to experiment with presence and multimodal sensory experiences.
 We're looking for new ways to explore and experience data about the environment.
 Built on LIDAR-scanned terrain data, the virtual Tidmarsh experience integrates real-time data from the sensor networks with real-time audio streams and other media.
 The soundtrack is based on real-time sensor data—flashes and ukulele notes occur when new data comes from each sensor.
 The music is driven by the sensor readings: higher pitches indicate warmer temperatures, for example.

 Using the links at the top of this page, you can view sensor data, see realtime camera feeds, and listen to live audio from several locations at Tidmarsh.
 Each cluster of sensors has its own page.
 A map view also lets you explore Tidmarsh and the surrounding area overlaid with live sensor data and other data layers.